© Eyjólfur Eyjólfsson

 The experience of stillness has become one of utter estrangement for us, humans of our times.

 It is not unusual to see ourselves absent while physically present, to ‘be’ in multiple spaces while being nowhere, to virtually multiply our presence into places and situations outside of our bodies.
 When I say bodies I do not mean only our physical instrument: I mean the vessel which carries our perception of the inner and the outer, the processor of all sensations we live, and the soul which (eventually) inhabits this instrument.
-Like never before in our historical path we have the possibility of being everywhere through virtual experiences, of communicating at lightening speed, and of being inserted into situations which are mere emulations of non-existent moments.
+Like never before in our historical path, we have the possibility of being everywhere through virtual experiences, of communicating at lightning speed, and of being inserted into situations which are mere emulations of non-existent moments.
 Surely, an almost miraculous manifestation of the power of our imagination through sheer ingenuity, and a triumph which gives us great advantages and conveniences.
-However, such conquests are also source of utter disconnection and ultimate illusion… and consequent frustration, as we still struggle to insert the right amount of humanity into the complexities of living in the technological age.
+However, such conquests are also a source of utter disconnection and ultimate illusion… and consequent frustration, as we still struggle to insert the right amount of humanity into the complexities of living in the technological age.

 In that process, contemplation has become a rare exercise, something rarely experienced outside of religious frames, spiritual practices, or even through a direct touch with nature.
 The latter, so deeply venerated by currents such as the Romanticism, happens only too rarely for us – at least for most of us here, tonight, meeting inside a theatre in search of an experience which can reminisce that deeper touch with inner and outer landscapes.